 3. Name and address of the data protection officer

-Any data subject may contact our data protection officer directly at any time with any questions or suggestions regarding data protection.
+Any data subject can contact our data protection officer directly at any time for any questions or suggestions regarding data protection.

-The data subject can prevent the setting of cookies by our website at any time by means of an appropriate setting of the Internet browser used and thus permanently object to the setting of cookies.
-Furthermore, cookies that have already been set can be deleted at any time via an Internet browser or other software programs.
-This is possible in all common Internet browsers.
-If the data subject deactivates the setting of cookies in the Internet browser used, not all functions of our website may be fully usable.
+The data subject can prevent the setting of cookies by our website at any time by means of a corresponding setting of the internet browser used and thus permanently object to the setting of cookies.
+Furthermore, cookies that have already been set can be deleted at any time via an internet browser or other software programs.
+This is possible in all common internet browsers.
+If the data subject deactivates the setting of cookies in the internet browser used, not all functions of our website may be fully usable.

-On the Kuchenmeister website, we exclusively use a so-called session cookie, which serves to identify your session.
-This allows us to assign your chosen language setting, your current page position for a later visit and similar technically required data to your device.
-The cookie is called "ASP.NET_SessionId" and it only exists for one session, so it is not permanent.
+On the Kuchenmeister website, we only use a so-called session cookie, which is used to identify your session.
+This allows us to assign your device the language setting you have selected, your current page position for a later visit and similar technically required data.
+The cookie is named "ASP.NET_SessionId" and it only exists for one session, so it is not permanent.